kchua/kchua.github.io/index.md

 <img style="float: right;" width="250" src="images/profile.jpg"/>

-I am an undergraduate student at UC Berkeley entering my fourth year, pursuing a degree in Electrical Engineering and Computer Sciences.
+I am a fourth-year undergraduate student at UC Berkeley, pursuing a degree in Electrical Engineering and Computer Sciences.

 I currently work in Prof. Sergey Levine's lab as an undergraduate researcher, working on model-based reinforcement learning together with my mentors Roberto Calandra and Rowan McAllister.

 My interests include reinforcement learning, machine learning, as well as pure mathematics.

+This semester, I am a TA for EECS 126, an upper-division course on probability and random processes.

 You may reach me at kchua (at) berkeley (dot) edu.